YoungjaeKim/azure-storage-blob-bulk-downloader/README.md

 This script downloads blobs from an Azure Storage Blob container.

 It is useful when you want to download only a `limit` number of items from a container.
+It also supports `skip` parameter that allows us to continue from a failure moment.

 ## How to use